fabianfassnacht/Tut_MSRS_1_GEE_basics/index.md

 ![](gee_12.png)

 We can now start the export of the raster stack to our Google Drive by clicking the "RUN" button (marked with 1).
 This will open a new window in which we can define the spatial resolutiojn with which we want to export the images and a folder in our google drive in which the data shall be stored.
 We can also not define a folder, then the image will simply be exported to the parent folder of the Google Drive.
 Once you are happy with your settings click "RUN" and then you will have to wait a few minutes or up to a few hours (if the data is large) until the data appears in your Google Drive.
+In this example a file named "MODIS_all_00_20_sm.tif" will occur in your google drive.
 If you are not sure how to access your Google drive, please google it.
 Should be very easy to find.
+Then download the data from your google drive in a folder on your hard-disc which you will be able to find again (we will need the data in Step 6).

 ![](gee_13.png)